 As more and more people in Los Angeles rely on rideshares, like Uber and Lyft, for transportation, the rate of rideshare accidents has increased.
 In California, as in other states, there are a number of laws regarding liability in Uber and Lyft accidents.
 The process of filing a claim can be complex and the amount your claim is worth will depend on numerous factors, including whether you were a passenger of the Uber/Lyft at the time of the accident.

-The Glendale Uber and Lyft accident attorneys at our firm have extensive experience handling these types of auto accident claims.
+The Glendale car accident attorneys at our firm have extensive experience handling these types of auto accident claims.
 We understand how to navigate the system and how to fight for the maximum compensation you are owed for your injuries and other losses.

 Were you injured in an Uber or Lyft?
 Were you hit by a rideshare driver?
 Call Aghabegian & Associates, PC today at (818) 350-8870 for a free consultation about your case.